Site Logo

 Ans:-

-• Odissi Dance:-This is a classical dance form of Odisha, which is originated from the temples.
-In this dance form, mythical and religious stories and poems emoted by the dancers through expressions, body movements, and gestures.
-A normal Odissi dance style comprises of Mangalacharana, Batu Nrutya, Pallavi, and Abhinaya& Moksha
+• Odissi Dance: This is the classical dance form of Odisha, which originated from the temples.
+In this dance, mythical and religious stories and poems are emoted by the dancers through expressions, body movements, and gestures.
+A typical Odissi dance style includes Mangalacharana, Batu Nrutya, Pallavi, Abhinaya, and Moksha.

-• Jodi Sankha Dance: -Jodi Sankha or Double Conch is a unique representation of rural music.
-In this, the artists wear colorful costumes and perform to the music played.
+• Jodi Sankha Dance: Also known as Double Conch Dance, this is a unique representation of rural music, where artists wear colorful costumes and perform to the music played on conch shells.

-• Ghumura Dance:-Ghumura is a traditional folk dance of Kalahandi district of western Odisha.It is performed by male dancer only.
+• Ghumura Dance: A traditional folk dance from the Kalahandi district of western Odisha, Ghumura is performed exclusively by male dancers.

 Ans:-Chillika Lake spreads across the districts of Puri, Khurda and Ganjam in the state of Odisha in eastern India, is the largest salt water lake.
 Some vital features of Chilika Lake are: It is formed by 52 rivers and rivulets; the water spread area of Chilika varies between 900 to 1165 sq.